GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 ## Options for customisation

+- add ability to enter classifiers - for all classifier systems, same for quantifiers and measure words.
+When a classifier system is selected, textfields for each classifier appear for the user to type in.
+For the long classifier system, the textfield will only apear for the apprioate classifier when it has been selected in the dropdown menu (it won't be a simple <li> item anymore)
-- add keyboard that inputs the IPA characters directly into the vowels and consonants text fields, one keyboard for vowels, another for consonaonts
+- add keyboard that inputs the IPA characters directly into the vowels and consonants text fields, one keyboard for vowels, another for consonants
-- noun gender/classifier system/number/cases
+- classifier system/number/cases
 - marked singular
 - which sounds changes
 - which derivational methods (and if they are prefixes or suffixes)